How to Encrypt an Email in Outlook: The Complete Security Guide

 Step-by-Step Instructions

-Navigate to Options: Look at the top ribbon menu.
-Click on the Options tab.
+2. Find the Options: Look at the ribbon menu at the top and click the Options tab.

 Method 2: How to Encrypt an Email in Outlook Using S/MIME